gamerpax5-ship-it/upi-intent/docs/pairing-service-change-report.md

 ## Why these changes

 The existing hosted pairing path depends on a direct database reader whose accepted hosts exclude public Supabase endpoints.
 The new service authenticates server-to-server requests using a dedicated credential and returns only pairing/device status metadata.
-It does not expose OTP, SMS, diagnostics, device credentials, or payment data.
+It does expose OTP, SMS, diagnostics, device credentials, or payment data.
 It cannot invoke arbitrary legacy admin routes.

 The existing Devices.create/poll ownership checks are reused unchanged.
 JSON proof timestamps are converted back to Date objects so expiry and claim comparisons preserve the former pg adapter contract.
 Device re-pair invalidates the previous linkage.
 Only Devices receives the pairing source; reconciliation keeps its original operational source.